linuxserver/docker-mods/README.md

 This mod downloads the `dbip-country-lite.mmdb` database under `/config/geoip2db`, the database is updated weekly.

-**This mod should not be enabled together with the swag-maxmind mod.**
+**This mod should not be enabled together with swag-maxmind or swag-ipinfo mods.**

 Follow these steps to enable the dbip mod: